-Another thing to take into consideration is that English Lavender doesn’t thrive indoors.
+Another thing to take into consideration is that English lavender doesn’t thrive indoors.
 It’s better to place your potted plants in the garden, on your balcony, or grow them in a window box.
 When you grow lavender for skincare recipes having it in a pot can be an ideal solution.

-Harvest lavender flowers in the summer just before the buds bloom.
+Harvest lavender flowers in the summer just before the buds open.
 They’ll have more of their aromatic oils intact on a fine, dry morning so pick them before the sun gets too high.
 When cutting, trim the stems just above where the plant’s main green foliage begins.

 Tie the stems into bunches about ¾-1” in diameter and hang in a cool, dark, and dry place.
 They should be fully dried within two weeks.
 Lavender loses its color in the sunlight so be aware of this while drying it or infusing the buds into oil.

 When fully dry, run your fingers down the stem and pull off the buds.
 Store them in a bag or jar in a cool, dim place, for up to a year.
 They can still be usable after that point depending on how you’ve stored them.
 Make a call on using them based on whether they have decent color and scent still.